robertocarroll/wearethoughtfox/README.md

 We Are Thought Fox

-Begins of a theme using Sass, Inuit, Gridset and Grunt
+WordPress theme using Sass, Inuit, Gridset and Grunt

 Gridset takes care of the grid.

 Sass and Inuit inside the assets folder.

+cd into assets folder and then:

+$ grunt

 Grunt compiles js and css to build folder following this article - http://mondaybynoon.com/20130310/grunt-wordpress-theme-development/